cosmos/ibc/spec/core/v2/ics-004-channel-and-packet-semantics/README.md

     // Executes Application logic ∀ Payload
     payload=packet.data[0]
     cbs = router.callbacks[payload.destPort]
-    ack,success = cbs.onReceivePacket(packet.channelDestId,payload,relayer) // Note that payload includes the version.
+    ack,success = cbs.onReceivePacket(packet.channelDestId,payload,relayer,packet.sequence) // Note that payload includes the version.
 The application is required to inspect the version to route the data to the proper callback abortTransactionUnless(success)
     if ack != nil {
         // NOTE: Synchronous ack.